 - 1x RJ-45 COM (serial)

-My favorite thing about this little box is that it is 100% solid state and fan-less!
+Our favorite thing about this little box is that it is 100% solid state… No fans!!!
 It doesn’t make even a tiniest noise during operations.
 It’s perfect for home use and very affordable.

 Next on our picks for the best pfSense box is the Firewall Appliance is a beast of a little firewall for home users.
 Its a little more expensive than our first choice, but it comes with a quad-core Celeron processor.
 Additionally it drops the VGA port in favor of two HDMI ports.
 Additionally, it has a barrel lock connector to keep unauthorized access out of the box, protecting the hard drive from access.
 Here’s the spec rundown for this little guy: